Hasnep/LiarsDice.jl/README.md

     i = 1:100
 ]

-# Plot number of wins
+# Plot the number of wins
 using Plots: bar
 bar(
     [count(winners .== i) for i = 1:length(strategies)];